I heard recently that RevaleSkin was being discontinued. What do I use now?

 Derived from the coffee cherry of the Coffea arabica plant when it is still green and “sub-ripe,” CoffeeBerry has highest antioxidant potential of any ingredient measured to date, based on its Oxygen Radical Absorbance Capacity Score (ORAC) — a method developed by the U.S. Department of Agriculture as the standard to measure the antioxidant capacity of natural substances.

 In plain terms, this means CoffeeBerry is a better antioxidant than green tea, white tea, vitamin C, vitamin E, grape seed extract or idebenone.
 In fact, CoffeeBerry Extract has ten times the antioxidant power of green tea (Cosmetic Dermatology, 2007).

-Further, CoffeeBerry contains exfoliating polyhydroxy acids, which help the user see almost immediate improvement.
-According to clinical trials by the company, the texture and tone of the skin treated with CoffeeBerry extract showed 46 per cent improvement in fine lines and wrinkles, 64 per cent in overall skin smoothness, and 79 per cent in skin hydration.
+Furthermore, CoffeeBerry contains exfoliating polyhydroxy acids, which help the user see almost immediate improvement.
+According to clinical trials by the company, the texture and tone of the skin treated with CoffeeBerry extract showed 46% improvement in fine lines and wrinkles, 64% in overall skin smoothness, and 79% in skin hydration.

 However, no studies to date have compared the effect of CoffeeBerry alone to combinations of other antioxidants, which may act synergistically to sustain their levels in the skin.